 The newest addition to the bank family is a branch in Ottawa, Ohio, the Putnam County seat.
 In October 2005 a temporary banking facility was opened in order to establish a presence.
 A permanent office was completed and Grand Opening held in late 2006.

 With the addition of 4 branch offices and the overall growth experienced by the bank since the remodeling of the Fort Jennings office in 1990, the realization took hold that additional facilities and space were needed to effectively service the bank's customers.
-In spring 2012, construction began on a new 6,000 square foot main office which, upon completion in early 2013, will replace the existing building.
+In spring 2012, construction began on a new 6,000 square foot main office.
+A Grand Opening of this modern banking facility was held in late 2013.

 In 1997, an important step was taken to help the bank remain an independent, community bank.
 From its inception in 1918, the bank had been owned by its stockholders.
 In December 1997, a holding company, FJSB Bancshares, Inc, was formed, with The Fort Jennings State Bank as its wholly owned subsidiary.
 The stockholders of The Fort Jennings State Bank became the stockholders of FJSB Bancshares, inc.